2 Corinthians

 ii] Yet, a believer does find union with Christ in the present, and this by faith, v7.

-iv] As a believer awaits eternity, it is expected that they will serve Christ in the present, as they will serve Christ in eternity, v9.
+iv] As a believer awaits eternity, it is expected that they will serve Christ in the present, as they will serve him in eternity, v9.

-v] The value of this service will be tested one day, v10.
+v] And all of this will be tested one day, v10.

 Discussion